Automating Connectivity Rule Validation in CI Pipelines for Utility Network GIS

 logging.error("Connectivity rule validation failed with %d violation(s).", len(violations))

-# Output structured payload for CI artifact collection
+# Structured payload to stderr for CI artifact collection.

 print(json.dumps(violations, indent=2), file=sys.stderr)